2012-lgy/adofaimacro/README.md

 * Changed the form of the file path.

 Ver 1.1.1
-* Fixed the  issue where "setBPM" delaying 2 tiles after the mid-spin.
+* Fixed the  issue where event "setBPM" delaying 2 tiles after the mid-spin.

 Ver 1.2.0
-* Added "Multiplanets" of DLC in it.
+* Added event "Multiplanets" of DLC in it.

 Ver 1.2.1
-* Fixed "Hold".
+* Fixed event "Hold".

 Ver 1.2.2
-* Fixed the issue where "multiplanet" would be disabled after mid-spin rotation.
+* Fixed the issue where event "multiplanet" would be disabled after mid-spin rotation.

 Ver 1.2.3
 * Fixed the issue where reading failed when the file path includes spaces.